Rosemary Griggs banner

 Thomas Tomkins (1573–1656), the Elizabethan composer, shared his Christian name with his brother who was a lay-clerk at Gloucester Cathedral.

-In the course of my detailed research I examined the will of Christopher Chudleigh who died in 1570 and makes a brief appearance in my novel.
+During my detailed research, I examined the will of Christopher Chudleigh, who died in 1570 and appears briefly in my novel.
 I found bequests listed to his three daughters named as Bess the Elder, Bess the Younger, Mary and Anne.

 Duffy’s study of the Devon parish of Morebath tells us that in 1534 one family included three unmarried brothers all named John, but recorded respectively as John major, John minor and John minimus.